 Studies have shown that the following factors increase risk for pancreatic cancer:

-Of these risk factors, smoking is the most significant, accounting for an estimated one-third of pancreatic cancer cases.
+Of these risk factors, smoking is the most significant, accounting for an estimated one-quarter of pancreatic cancer cases.

 The early stages of pancreatic cancer often have no symptoms.
 As the cancer grows, the following symptoms may occur:

 If your doctor suspects pancreatic cancer, they will consider your medical history and conduct a physical examination.
 Your doctor may also order the following tests: